RuchitaBK/AMCAT_AUTOMATA/README.md

 # AMCAT_AUTOMATA
 Problem statements most likely asked in AMCAT Online Exam .
 Problems :
- 1: Amcat Trapezium pattern Solution
-To print the trapezium pattern. for example , we have num=4 the output should be like
+ 1: To print the trapezium pattern. for example , we have num=4 the output should be like
 1*2*3*4*17*18*19*20